 - Provides insight (deeper understanding), rather than just description or just prescription, for both CIO and researchers in the field

-- Deals with management and use of IT
+- Deals with management and use of Information Systems

 - Has the potential to influence practice

 - Provides added value from our academic perspectives